dankamongmen/notcurses/README.md

 // Erase every cell in the ncplane, resetting all attributes to normal, all
 // colors to the default color, and all cells to undrawn.
 All cells associated
-// with this ncplane is invalidated, and must not be used after the call. void ncplane_erase(struct ncplane* n);
+// with this ncplane are invalidated, and must not be used after the call. void ncplane_erase(struct ncplane* n);

 // Set the current fore/background color using RGB specifications.
 If the